amine2233/publish-blog/Content/resume/synthes3d.md

 published: true
 ---

-#  Ingénieur Étude & Développement Mobile & Web, De Janvier 2012 à Mai 2014
+#  Computer Engineer for Mobile and Web Project, from January 2012 to Mai 2014

-## RÉALISATION :
+## Acheivment:

-* Analyse des besoins du client, rédaction des spécifications fonctionnelles & techniques.
+* Take customer and client needs analysis, write specifications and fonctional documentations,

-* Développement d'application pour iOS (iPhone & iPad).
+* Bring Agile methodologies to manage easely all the projects into the company,

-* Développement d'application Web en PHP avec le Framwork Symfony ou CakePHP
+* Development of mobile applications for iOS using Objective-C from scratch,

-* Développement de WebService en REST avec PHP ou J2EE.
+* Development of backend applications for the mobile using PHP/MySql with Symfony framework or CakePHP,

-* Conception des Bases de données avec MySQL & SQLite.
+* Design the database using UML for MySQL & SQLite,

-* Gestion des projets Mobiles & Web en Agile, suivi des projets avec les clients & les différents développeurs.
+* Manage mobile and backend applications with different clients,

-## ENVIRONNEMENT TECHNIQUE
+## Technical Environment:

-Objective C, PHP, Symfony, CakePHP, C, Java, JEE 6, BASH, MySql, PostgreSQL, JSTL, JSP, CSS, JavaScript, GIT, Mac OSX, Ubuntu Server, Debian Server, COCOA, Android, REST, In‑App Purchase
+Objective C, PHP, Symfony, CakePHP, C, Java, JEE 6, BASH, MySql, PostgreSQL, JSTL, JSP, CSS, JavaScript, GIT, Mac OSX, Ubuntu Server, Debian Server, COCOA, REST API, In‑App Purchase